TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ```
 So now that our keys are added to Gitea we can push our infrastructure repo.

-Lets go to the jumpbox.
+Let's go to the jumpbox.

 Go to our infrascripts directory.
 Perform the following commands.